FarmLink-tn/website/README.md

 ## Email delivery configuration

-`agrimate-website/server/contact_handler.php` contains the contact form controller that both entry points use.
-The dynamic endpoint (`agrimate-website/server/contact.php`) simply loads the shared handler, while the root-level compatibility endpoint (`server/contact.php`) loads the same handler or a legacy-compatible shim when the dynamic project is missing.
+`server/shared/contact_handler.php` contains the contact form controller that both entry points use.
+The dynamic endpoint (`agrimate-website/server/contact.php`) simply loads the shared handler, while the root-level compatibility endpoint (`server/contact.php`) requires the same file.
 Configure delivery with optional environment variables:

 - `MAIL_TO_ADDRESS` – Destination mailbox (defaults to `contact@farmlink.tn`).
 - `MAIL_FROM_ADDRESS` / `MAIL_FROM_NAME` – Sender identity for PHPMailer and the native fallback.